The United States is in need of American Indian Teachers.

 - Continuing Augsburg students who are juniors and have declared their majors will be considered.

 - You must have a GPA of 2.0.

 - You must meet the same eligibility requirements of the Minnesota Indian Scholarship Program.

-- You must have completed all of the financial aid applications required for the College, BIA, Tribe, and the Minnesota Indian Scholarship Program or at least be in the process of doing so.
+- You must have completed all of the financial aid applications required for the University, BIA, Tribe, and the Minnesota Indian Scholarship Program or at least be in the process of doing so.

 How to Apply

 You must apply early to include the aid as a part of your general financial aid package.
 The best time to apply is in January.